 - The minimum grant amount is \$100,000. - The maximum grant amount is \$3 million.

-The grant amount will be up to 50 per cent of eligible grant project value.
-Eligible grant project value includes the total eligible expenditure (appendix C) plus allowable in-kind contributions (appendix D).
+The grant amount will be up to 50 per cent of total eligible project value, which includes the total eligible expenditure (appendix C) plus allowable in-kind contributions (appendix D).